Why You Should Stop Eating Whey Protein | Whey Protein Substitute

 Gelatin and Collagen Proteins

-If you like the convenience of being able to bring a whey protein shake to the gym, you may want to try gelatin or collagen protein.
+If you like the convenience of being able to bring a whey protein shake to the gym, but you are looking for an alternative to whey, you may want to try gelatin or collagen protein.

-Gelatin is almost completely made of protein from the skin, bones, and cartridge of animals.
+Gelatin is almost completely made of protein from the skin, bones, and cartilage of animals.
 It’s the key ingredient in bone broth.

 In a study published in the Journal of Nutrition, researchers examined the absorbability of the protein in gelatin and found that it’s over 95%17.

 Gelatin may also have benefits for reducing inflammation in your body18.
 Inflammation is created by chemicals released from your white blood cells to attack foreign invaders.
 Inflammation plays a critical role in wound healing, but when inflammation remains elevated chronically it can lead to several health problems such as increasing your risk of developing cardiovascular disease.